Skip to main content

 Is Business worth it before my agent crosses $1,000/month in outflow volume?

 Often yes, for non-cost reasons.
-Most teams that upgrade do so because of the recipient allowlist (compliance), the full audit log (regulatory requirements), the higher Spend Permission cap ($100k vs Pro's $10k), or the team-seat sharing (collaboration), not because they did the cost math first.
+Most teams that upgrade do so because of the full audit log (regulatory requirements), the higher Spend Permission cap ($100k vs Pro's $10k), or the team-seat sharing (collaboration), not because they did the cost math first.
 The 2% outflow fee makes the upgrade pay for itself at $1,000/month outflow because of the savings vs Pro's 4%; below that, you are paying for features, not fees.
 Annual billing pulls the break-even slightly lower (~$850/month outflow).
-If your team has any of the four feature triggers above, upgrade now rather than waiting for the volume crossover.
+If your team has any of those feature triggers, upgrade now rather than waiting for the volume crossover.

 How are team seats different from workspace seats?